AdiPat/plena-key-management-service/docs/design.md

 This document covers the core architectural and design decisions that were taken when building the microservice.

+**NOTE:** The service is Dockerized, but not integration tested with Docker.
+The service works standalone with Docker but might not work with the `plena-token-service` because the latter uses the Redis instance on the machine whereas the former uses the Redis container in the Docker volume.

 # Assumptions

 - Since we're not building an auth service, we replicate the JWT signing key across services.
 The JWT signing key lives in the .env file.
 The `gen-token` script is used to generate a token that can be used to test the service.